aspuru-guzik-group/Organic-molcules-with-inverted-gaps/README.md

 ### Paper:
 ### Contact: rob.pollice@utoronto.ca and aspuru@utoronto.ca

-This repository contains template input files (inputs), computation results (results), optimized geometries (xyz) and a list of all compounds studied in the paper together with their SMILES and compound labels used both in the main text and in the Supporting Information.
+This repository contains template input files (inputs), computation results (results), optimized geometries (xyzs) and a list of all compounds studied in the paper together with their SMILES and compound labels used both in the main text and in the Supporting Information.

 ### License: [![CC BY NC SA 4.0][cc-by-nc-sa-button]][cc-by-nc-sa] [CC BY-NC-SA 4.0][cc-by-nc-sa]